Picalines/godot-ldtk-import-mono/README.md

 To import projects plugin needs a `.json` config.
 Create it by pressing `Project -> Tools -> Import LDtk project` in the top menu (you will need to select .ldtk file).

-Created config will look like this:
+Here's what the config template looks like:
 ```json5
 {
   // [The only required setting]